Pedro Passos Coelho: XIX Constitutional Government

-Following a poor performance in the October 2017 local elections, Passos Coelho announced his resignation from the party leadership, calling early elections for January of 2018, where Rui Rio, former mayor of Porto, was elected to the leadership.
+Following a poor performance in the October 2017 local elections, Passos Coelho announced his resignation from the party leadership, calling early elections for January 2018, where Rui Rio, former mayor of Porto, was elected to the leadership.

 Major policies

 To accomplish the European Union/IMF-led rescue plan for Portugal's sovereign debt crisis, in July and August 2011, his government announced it was going to cut on state spending and increase austerity measures, including additional tax increases, but it will also have a social emergency package to help the poorest citizens.
 As time went on, it became increasingly clear that a series of supplementary measures would be taken during the course of the year as a means to restrain an out-of-control budget deficit.
 These included sharp cuts in spending on state-run healthcare, education and social security systems.
 His cabinet enforced reforms of the local administration to save money by avoiding unnecessary resource allocation and redundancy.
 This included extinguishing the 18 Civil Governments (Governo Civil) located across the country and a large number of parishes.
 According to the Instituto Nacional de Estatística, there were 4,261 parishes in Portugal in 2006.
 The reform implemented according to Law 11-A/2013 of 28 January 2013, which defined the reorganisation of the civil parishes, reduced the number of parishes to 3,091.
 Nevertheless, due to Portugal's legal constraints avoiding planned job cuts like those made across several developed countries at the time to fight overspending and overstaffing at municipality level, the 2013 mergers eventually increased the spending with the parishes.